wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-An easy deployment is crcial for this application, because there is just a short timeframe for setting it up and going life during summer.
-To succesfully establish this SOA would be the prefered approach.
+An easy deployment is crucial for this application, because there is just a short timeframe for setting it up and going life during summer.
+To successfully establish this SOA would be the preferred approach.

 <div class="formalpara-title">